soobinrho/dotfiles-personal/README.md

 # 2. How I set up my Ubuntu

+I personally use https://kubuntu.org/ because I like its style better than Gnome.

 ```bash
 # Allow _apt to write to the download folders.
 # Source: